guharajceg2027/excel_dashboard/README.md

-# Excel Sales Dashboard – 2025
+# Excel Sales Dashboard

-This is a clean and interactive Excel dashboard project developed to analyze and present sales data for the year 2025.
+This is a clean and interactive Excel dashboard project developed to analyze and present sales data .
 It demonstrates how Excel can be used effectively for visual reporting, data-driven decision-making, and business insights.

 ---